What Is Tactical Readiness? Definition and How to Build It

 Training stress lingers longer

-The leading-indicator framing has a practical consequence: readiness can be monitored and acted on before a performance failure shows up, where fitness can only be assessed after the fact.
+This makes readiness a leading indicator of performance rather than a secondary concept, and that framing has a practical consequence: readiness can be monitored and acted on before a performance failure shows up, where fitness can only be assessed after the fact.
 A unit that tracks readiness across a training block can intervene, deload, adjust, prioritize sleep, while there's still time to course-correct.
 Ignore it, and the first signal you get is a missed standard, a degraded evaluation, or an injury.
 Treating readiness as the early-warning system, not an afterthought, is what makes it operationally useful rather than merely interesting.
-This makes readiness a leading indicator of performance, not just a secondary concept.
 The question of whether you can be fit but not ready addresses exactly this gap and explains why fitness and readiness are not the same thing in practice.

 Measuring Tactical Readiness